-The Sponsor must schedule a site visit and pre-application meeting with VHFA staff to discuss the proposed housing development at least 90 days prior to application.
+The Sponsor must schedule a site visit and pre-application meeting with VHFA staff to discuss the proposed housing development prior to submission of an application.
 Before this meeting, the Sponsor will have had discussions with other applicable funding agencies that are shown in the draft pro-forma to discuss the availability of such funding, the timing of their award cycles, the reasonableness of the amount requested, and the compatibility of the funding source with the proposed development.
 No formal application for these other funding sources needs to be submitted at the time of the Housing Credit pre-application meeting.
+The pre-application meeting deadlines will be set annually and published by VHFA staff.